qli/qli.github.io/_pages/team.md

 Principal Investigator
 ------
-Qin joined the faculty at East China Normal University (Shanghai, China) since the fall of 2022, as an assistant professor at the School of Ecological and Environmental Sciences.
+Qin joined the faculty at East China Normal University (Shanghai, China) since the fall of 2022, as an Associate Professor} (tenure-track) at the School of Ecological and Environmental Sciences.
 Before this, she was a postdoctoral researcher working with [Richard Ree](https://sites.google.com/fieldmuseum.org/reelab/) at the Field Museum of Natural History, completed her PhD from University of British Columbia under the supervision of [Amy Angert](https://angert.github.io), and received a MS in Ecology and a BS in Biology from Beijing Normal University.

 [Qin's CV](https://github.com/qli/qli.github.io/tree/main/files/QinLi_CV.pdf)